lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

 =============================

 **Executing code in a Notebook:**
-Jupyter notebooks provide "cells" within which you type either Python code or markdown language (for formatted text).
+Jupyter notebooks provide "cells" within which is typed either Python code or markdown language (for formatted text).
-Choose the cell to execute by clicking in it with your mouse (the cursor must be in the desired cell).
+Choose the cell to execute by clicking in it with the mouse (the cursor must be in the desired cell).
-Hold down the *shift* key and press either *enter* or *return* (depending on your keyboard type), or click the 'Play' button in the notebook toolbar, and the contents of the cell will be executed.
+Hold down the *shift* key and press either *enter* or *return* (depending on keyboard type), or click the 'Play' button in the notebook toolbar, and the contents of the cell will be executed.
 If the cell type is code, and the cell contains python code, the code will be executed.
 If the cell type is markdown, then it will be rendered upon execution to yield nicely formatted text.
 There is a `user guide for markdown cells in the Jupyter Notebooks documentation <https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html>`_.